Satyajit-147/ROS2-Communication/README.md

-# ROS 2 Communication Overview
+# ROS 2 Communication - Week 2

 This document summarizes the core communication concepts in **ROS 2**, with a focus on its decentralized architecture and the technologies that enable it.